coding/emoji-java/DEVELOPMENT.md

 ## What change the Coding makes?
 + Use binary format to load emoji resource instead of json.
 + Use constructor in EmojiManager instead of static function.
-The intent is to eable lazy loading for emoji resource.
+The intent is to enable lazy loading for emoji resource.

 ## How to maintain if emojis resource change?
 If `src/main/resource/emojis.json` changed, you can run `GenerateBinaryEmojisFileTools` to generate binary file.